ariakit/ariakit/packages/ariakit-react/readme.md

 ---

 <p align="center">
-  This is the Ariakit (v2) branch (<a href="https://gist.github.com/diegohaz/bc07491aee61a5f2469574b38c5c1aa0">What is Ariakit?</a>), which is still in alpha.
+  This is the Ariakit main branch (<a href="https://gist.github.com/diegohaz/bc07491aee61a5f2469574b38c5c1aa0">What is Ariakit?</a>), which is still in beta.
   <br>
-  If you're looking for Reakit (v1), check out the <a href="https://github.com/ariakit/ariakit/tree/v1">v1</a> branch.
+  If you're looking for Reakit, check out the <a href="https://github.com/ariakit/ariakit/tree/reakit">reakit</a> branch.
 </p>

 ---